Part 1: Chapter 1

 I quickly signed all of the paperwork and handed it back to him.

 “Excellent.
-I’ll have Moira photocopy this and give the copies to you.”
+I’ll have Gladys photocopy this and give the copies to you.”

 He stood and punched in a code to a safe behind his desk, and pulled out a key card, handing it to me.

-“This is yours.
+“This is your temporary keycard.
 It gives you access to anywhere in the office, except the basement and the penthouse.”

 “Yes, the penthouse.
 You’ll have access to the guest apartment, naturally, but the penthouse is off limits.
 I can’t have people coming to my apartment whenever they feel like it.”